-Olumiant (baricitinib) is a prescription medicine used to treat adults with moderately to severely active rheumatoid arthritis (RA) who have tried at least one other medicine called a tumor necrosis factor (TNF) antagonist that did not work well enough or could not be tolerated.
+Olumiant (baricitinib) is a prescription medicine called a Janus kinase (JAK) inhibitor used to treat adults with moderately to severely active rheumatoid arthritis after treatment with 1 or more medicines called tumor necrosis factor (TNF) blockers have been used, and did not work well enough or could not be tolerated.

 Your signs and symptoms may improve in as few as 7 days

 In a study, some people taking Olumiant experienced a 20% improvement in the signs and symptoms of their RA in as few as 7 days.
 Others saw results in 12 weeks.

 Olumiant may help people with RA experience fewer signs and symptoms such as: